kensho-technologies/graphql-compiler/docs/source/index.rst

 -   :code:`name` is a **property field** and :code:`out_Animal_LivesIn` is a **vertex field**.
     **Vertex fields** represents an outbound edge to a vertex in the graph.
 For graph databases, edges can be reflected from the database schema.
 However, for relational databases they have to be manually specified.
-See SQL for more information.
+See :doc:`SQL <databases/sql>` for more information.

 Query Compilation and Execution